nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.server.http.connectionUploadTimeout`

-Since 10.3.
 Configure the Tomcat `connectionUploadTimeout` to specify the timeout, in milliseconds, to use while a data upload is in progress.

 **Default Value**